-We should take education matters for there’s an unaging principle that education is an important key of life.
-It integrates solutions to many problems, and pushing sustainability to the higher level.
+We should take education matters seriously, for there’s an unaging principle that education is an important key of life.
+It integrates solutions to many problems, and pushes sustainability to a higher level.
 Education constantly changes due to a developing world, yet we’re still finding the best of its system.

-However, we can’t let go of the fact that many children and people around the world still found decent education unformidable, while it is proven ruining the other aspects of life.
-Common studies show that countries with poor education system tend to be poor as well – economically nor socially.
+However, we can’t let go of the fact that many children and people around the world still find decent education formidable, which is proven to be ruining the other aspects of life.
+Common studies show that countries with a poor education system tend to be poor as well – economically or socially.

-Along the first two months of 2019, AIESEC in Diponegoro University proceeded a special project called Sunshine.
-It has been the 10th batch of the project and helping low-socioeconomic schools and communities to attempt education improvement.
+During the first two months of 2019, AIESEC in Diponegoro University proceeded on a special project called Sunshine.
+It has been the 10th batch of the project helping low-socioeconomic schools and communities to attempt education improvements.

 Hello Marino.
 So what are you up to?

 Hello.
 It’s been good today, I find it great to be interviewed on this afternoon.

 Sounds wonderful, it seems that we can jump onto my first inquiry.
 So, how do you describe Sunshine project?

 Sunshine itself stands for “Sunny Smile of Children Experience.”
 We approach low-socioeconomic schools because we see the gap between rich and poor education – the education quality and experience.